PodcastsForme et santéSh!t That Goes On In Our Heads

 • Sh!t That Goes On In Our Heads

-This episode includes discussion of trauma, mental health challenges, and suicide statistics.
+This episode includes discussion of suicide, sexual assault, trauma, addiction, and cancer.

-If you or someone you love is struggling, help is available.
-In the U.S., call or text 988 to reach the Suicide & Crisis Lifeline.
+If you or someone you love is struggling or in crisis, help is available.

 Sh!t That Goes On In Our Heads — a 2024 People’s Choice Podcast Award Winner (Best Health) and 2024 Women in Podcasting Award Winner (Best Mental Health Podcast) with over 3.5 million downloads and counting — continues its mission to spark unfiltered conversations about the human mind.